saadiqbal96/AWS-cloud-architect-project-1/scripts/README.md

 ### 2\. setup-peering.sh

-**Purpose:**Establishes a VPC peering connection between the us-east-1 and us-west-2 VPCs and updates route tables for inter-VPC communication.
+**Purpose**: Establishes a VPC peering connection between the us-east-1 and us-west-2 VPCs and updates route tables for inter-VPC communication.

 **Usage:**